 His [Seneca’s] tremendous faith in philosophy as a mistress was grounded on a belief that her end was the practical one of curing souls, of bringing peace and order to the feverish minds of men pursuing the wrong aims in life.

-Having a philosophy to life—a set of deeply rooted beliefs and principles to help you navigate more mindfully in times of stress and hardship—is ultimately what helped me become unstuck, because I wasn’t operating on moods anymore, but rather on principles that help me put my one foot in front of the other.
+Having a philosophy to life—a set of rooted beliefs and principles to help you navigate more mindfully in life—is ultimately what helped me become unstuck.

 In Letter XVI, Seneca shares the importance of philosophy and the pursuit of wisdom [emphasis by me]: